Ellie Moore HS

 I'm a Cornwall-based artist working in acrylics, oils, wax, wood and more, from palm-sized to wall-sized.

 Traditional craftsmanship and long hours go into everything I make, but it starts with a light and airy idea or a desire to communicate the atmosphere of a place...before it descends into research rabbit holes about its history and stories, and endless refinement as I chase after the subject.
-I enjoy inventing subjects as much as making studies, and sometimes the direct technical challenge of teasing out clarity of form is as satisfying as weaving in a grander narrative.
+I enjoy inventing subjects as much as making studies; but sometimes the direct technical challenge of teasing out the form is just as satisfying as weaving in a grand narrative.

 I’m largely self-taught, guided by a string of fantastic artists through my teens and working at my home town gallery in Yorkshire, Gallery 42, and exhibiting in local art shows.
 I spent a month at the The Florence Academy of Art studying classical realism in 2013, learning the techniques of chiaroscuro still life painting using the site-size technique, and getting to grips with the rules of oil paint.
 I love using still life paintings to explore history, trying to revitalise antique objects through a painted setting.
 Intricacy and subjects that suggest a hidden narrative interest me, from 18th century Jacobite symbolism to bogwood and crysalises.

 I studied for a BA Hons in Fine Art and Creative Writing from Lancaster University, finishing the degree in 2017 by co-curating an ekphrastic exhibition, Telling in Full, with my coursemate Jessica Elleray .
 We invited artists to respond to a piece of text of their choice in a fine art medium, throwing up some fascinating translations, and also cutting our teeth in curation.
 Creative collaborations between writing and the visual arts will always fascinate me, as well as the relationship between author and illustrator.
 I talk about my art and writing on The Wandering Bard podcast, interviewed by fellow Lancaster alumnus, author, artist and hiker, Ines Gregori Labarta.